Logspace Reducibility From Secret Leakage Planted Clique: Our Results and Techniques

-Let $\mathcal{P}$ denote any hypothesis testing problem (Definition~\ref{defn:hyp-test}) such that there exist distributions $P_0$ and $P_1$ on $\poly(n)$ sized bit strings with the following properties. \begin{enumerate} \item There is a polynomial time algorithm using $\poly(n)$ independent uniform random bits that maps a sample drawn according to $\G(n, 1/2)$ (respectively $\G(n,1/2,k)$) to a sample drawn according to $P_0$ (respectively $P_1$). \item $P_0$ (respectively $P_1$) is close in total variation distance to some distribution in the null (respectively alternate) hypothesis of $\mathcal{P}$. \end{enumerate} \cite{berthet2013complexity}, \cite{ma2015computational}, and \cite{alon2007testing} respectively showed that the hypothesis testing problems Sparse PCA, submatrix detection, and testing almost $k$-wise independence all satisfy such conditions.
+Let $\mathcal{P}$ denote any hypothesis testing problem (Definition~\ref{defn:hyp-test}) such that there exist distributions $P_0$ and $P_1$ (not necessarily in the null or alternate hypotheses of $\mathcal{P}$) on $\poly(n)$ sized bit strings with the following properties. \begin{enumerate} \item There is a polynomial time algorithm using $\poly(n)$ independent uniform random bits that maps a sample drawn according to $\G(n, 1/2)$ (respectively $\G(n,1/2,k)$) to a sample drawn according to $P_0$ (respectively $P_1$). \item $P_0$ (respectively $P_1$) is close in total variation distance to some distribution in the null (respectively alternate) hypothesis of $\mathcal{P}$. \end{enumerate} \cite{berthet2013complexity}, \cite{ma2015computational}, and \cite{alon2007testing} respectively showed that the hypothesis testing problems Sparse PCA, submatrix detection, and testing almost $k$-wise independence all satisfy such conditions.
 The non-existence of polynomial time algorithms solving the planted clique problem then immediately implies the non-existence of polynomial time algorithms solving such a hypothesis testing problem $\mathcal{P}$.